JanHerca/urantiapedia/output/wikijs/en/article/Jim_English/The_Untold_Story_of_Jesus_A_Modern_Biography_from_The_Urantia_Book.md

 </figure>

-In that spirit we felt it fitting that John's last words should be the first words of this new secondary work from the Jesus papers: The Untold Story of Jesus: A Modern Biography from _The Urantia Book_.
+In that spirit we felt it fitting that John’s last words should be the first words of this new secondary work from the Jesus papers: _["The Untold Story of Jesus: A Modern Biography from The Urantia Book"](https://www.amazon.com/Untold-Story-Jesus-Biography-Urantia/dp/0997404914/ref=sr_1_fkmrnull_3)_.

 ## Growth and Development